Hierarchy | |

 Phoenix

-In the folklore of Egyptians Greeks and Romans mythical bird that burns itself and revives from the ashes.
+In the folklore of the Egyptians, Greeks and Romans, a mythical bird burns itself and is reborn from the ashes.

 Fahey